Should you get a WiFi-enabled or Non-WiFi-enabled Smart Lock?

 Non-WiFi-enabled (NWE) locks are considered to have increased security standards as compared to WiFi-enabled locks.

 Without the need for Internet, NWE locks are less susceptible to WiFi hacking.
-WiFi-enabled smart locks are vulnerable to a host of tech issues, and it's easy for a tech-savvy burglar to hack into your WiFi network (which your smart lock is connected to).
+WiFi-enabled smart locks are vulnerable to a host of tech issues, and it's easy for a tech-savvy burglar to hack into your WiFi network (to which your smart lock is connected to).
 Your attacker can disable your door without needing to be onsite.

 Non-WiFi-enabled locks are often also more reliable than WiFi-enabled ones.